Skip to content

 Why Terminal Agents Beat IDE Plugins

-I was skeptical at first.
-Why use a terminal when Copilot works in my editor?
-After months of use, the advantages are clear:
+Why use a terminal when Copilot works in the editor?
+The advantages become clear quickly:

 Multi-file refactoring: "Rename UserService to AccountService across the entire codebase" just works.
 IDE plugins can't do this.